Today, learning requires ever-increasing levels of knowledge and skill in information literacy,

 If you answered yes to any of these questions, consider coming to work with us!

 - The Tutoring & Math Center recruits and hires year round.
 If you’re interested in becoming a math tutor, email us, then ask an appropriate faculty member to recommend you using this Tutor Recommendation Form.

 - The Research Center recruits and hires on a very limited basis.
 If you’re interested in exploring librarianship as a career, email us.

-- The Writing Center recruits in the fall and trains in the spring through the ENG 4850 course.
+- The Writing Center recruits in the fall and trains in the spring through the ENG 4920 course.
 All majors are wanted, including health, business, natural sciences and engineering.
 If you succeed in the course and enjoy the work we do, we will move you to paid status.
 If you’re interested in becoming a writing consultant, email us, then ask an appropriate faculty member to recommend you using this Consultant Recommendation Form.

 - Campus-wide Tutoring recruits and hires within specific departments and programs.
 Please contact your individual department or program or email us.

-- Study Partners hires on an as-needed basis, often from staff in the Writing Center or Tutoring & Math Center.
-If you’re interested in becoming a study partner, email us.
+- Study Partners hires on an as-needed basis, mostly from staff in the Writing Center or Tutoring & Math Center.
+If you’re interested in becoming a study partner, email us